KARTHIKEYAN124/Command-Line-File-Operations/README.md

 Usage: **FileOperations.exe RemoveLineIn**.
 6.**RemoveLinesNotIn**: The RemoveLinesNotIn command is used to remove the lines from one file that are not present in another file.
 Usage: **FileOperations.exe RemoveLinesNotIn**.

-**Steps to create a Jar file** :
-1. Right click on the project.
-2. Click on Export from the Dropdown.
-3. Click on Runnable Jar from the pop up then click on Next.
-4. In the Launch configuration option select the project.
-5. In the Export destination option mention the destination the jar file should be stored.
-6. Click on Finish.

-**Steps to create an Exe file** :
-1. Download and Install Laun4j Application from Launch4j Executable Wrapper download | SourceForge.net.
-2. Create a configuration file in xml format, refer Launch4j docs for creating the configuration file https://launch4j.sourceforge.net/docs.html#Runtime_options.
-3. Open the command prompt and navigate to the Launch4j directory.
-4. Execute the FileOperations.xml file using the launch4j command and click on Enter
-5. The exe file created will be stored in the path that is specified in the FileOperations.xml file.